mCodex/nlw4-elixir/README.md

-# Rocketseat's NLW 4
+# Rocketpay from Rocketseat's NLW 4

-An API built using [Phoenix Framework](https://www.phoenixframework.org/) and Docker and Docker Compose
+An API built using [Phoenix Framework](https://www.phoenixframework.org/)

+---

+## About the project

+The project is a bank account API where users can register and deposit or withdraw money from their account.

 ---